ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Implementation

 \section{Implementation}

 ADAQ-SYM is written in python using functional programming.
 Table \ref{table:python functions} provides an overview of the principal functions, and Table \ref{table:settings} shows the settings ADAQ-SYM uses.
 To run the code, the user needs to provide three files from a VASP simulation; POSCAR or CONTCAR, the crystal structure; WAVECAR, wave function; EIGENVAL, eigenvalues and occupation of the bands.
-The user must also define which bands should be considered for the analysis.
-This should be a list of indices for each of the spin channels in EIGENVAL.
-In most cases, one should list the indices of the bands in the band gap.
+To select which bands get analyzed, either use the IPR threshold or select the bands manually.
+For now, the code only works for defects simulated at the Gamma-point.

 The functions \texttt{get\_point\_group()} and \texttt{get\_symmetry\_operators()} call AFLOW-SYM \cite{Hicks:AFLOW-SYM} to find the point group and symmetry operators of the input crystal structure, the symmetry operators are then sorted by their conjugacy class and arranged in the order the classes appear in the character table.
 These functions use the \texttt{aflow\_tolerance} setting which determine tolerance for asymmetry AFLOW-SYM uses, values may be "tight" or "loose".
 The point group is used to load the right character table from text files by Gernot Katzer \cite{char_tables}.
 The vaspwfc module in the VaspBandUnfolding package \cite{zheng_2019} is used for reading the WAVECAR file and working with the plane wave expansion of the wave function, and it also serves as the basis of the IPR calculations.